serialport/node-serialport/README.md

 ### .update (options, callback)

 Changes the baudrate for an open port.
+Throws if you provide a bad argument.
+Emits an error or calls the callback if the baud rate isn't supported.
 Doesn't yet work on windows.

 **_options_**